-The final version of this fantastic lentil stew came together in the last few years, tweaking this and that until I found the right combination of spice, vegetables, bacon, amount of tomato, and type of lentils.
+The final version of this fantastic lentil stew came together over the last few years.
+I tweaked this and that until I found the right combination of spices, vegetables, bacon, tomato and lentil type.

-This is a very traditional dish here; as such, there are endless variations; everyone has their favorite and every house has the perfect recipe.
-Today you'll have to settle for mine.
+This is a very traditional dish here, a traditional, cozy meal we eat a lot during the Winter.
+As such, there are endless variations.
+Everyone has their favorite, and every house has the perfect recipe.
+Today, you'll have to settle for mine.

 - Lentils: green lentils are my first choice as they keep their shape and bite despite the time the stew is simmering.
 After that, I opt for dry brown lentils.
 My experience with canned and red lentils is that they disintegrate too quickly and tend to become mushy.

-- Stock or broth: use any type you like, homemade or store-bought.
-I tend towards chicken or vegetable broth.
-It's a main flavor component.
+- Stock or broth: you can use any type you like, homemade or store-bought.
+I tend towards chicken or vegetable broth, as it's a main flavor component.

 - Bacon: slices of bacon are diced or cut into strips and added to the lentil stew.
-The fats render while the pot simmers away, and the flavor it lends is unique.
+The fats render while the pot simmers, and the flavor is unique.
 It makes the stew rich and smoky.
 Use your favorite type of bacon.

 - Vegetables: it uses the traditional carrot, onion, and celery trio for flavor.
 Red peppers add extra sweetness and spice.
-I sometimes add a small sweet potato that helps to balance the fat and spiciness.
+I sometimes add a small sweet potato, which helps to balance the fat and spiciness.
 But it's optional.
 Some people don't like it.

-- Parsley: it's added as a garnish at the end and you can eat this lentil stew without it, but I recommend it.
+- Fresh parsley is added as a garnish at the end, and you can eat this lentil stew without it, but I recommend it.

 Variations & substitutions

-- Spicy: add hot paprika or some other type of hot spice.
+- Spicy: add hot paprika, cayenne pepper, red pepper flakes or some other type of hot spice.
+I recommend a medium spice level to not overpower the rest of the flavors.

-- Sausage: it's common to see lentil stew recipes using Spanish sausage in many countries.
+- Chorizo or sausage: In many countries, lentil stew recipes use Spanish sausage.
 It has peppers and pork, a dark reddish color, and a very particular flavor.
 You can use other types of sausage or pepperoni.

 - Vegetarian lentil stew: use vegetable stock and omit the bacon.